Takeover Rules Module (TKO) [VER08/04-20]

 Bidor contemplated Bid.

-Where it is considered that an obligation or other special circumstance already exists, although a formal contract has not been entered into, the
+Where it is considered that an obligation or other special circumstance al exists, although a formal contract has not been entered into, the

 DFSAmust be consulted and its consent obtained to proceed without a meeting of shareholders.